LIFE STORY

 With Japanese the grammar tries to push everything into reverse.

-As well the language is a strange mixture of the original indigenous Japanese (the scholars are still trying to tell us whatever that was), Japanised imported Chinese words, and partly Japanised English words.
+As well the language is a strange mixture of the original indigenous Japanese (the scholars are still trying to tell us where that came from), Japanised imported Chinese words, and partly Japanised English words.

 The writing is a mixture of the hiragana colloquial script and the more formal katakana script, combined with imported Chinese ideographs (kanji).